jakelever/text_classification_in_R/README.md

 The example dataset is a small set of asthma-related publications from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and a label of whether it describes a clinical trial (based of [MeSH data](https://www.nlm.nih.gov/mesh/meshhome.html)).
 The file ([asthma_trials_dataset.csv](https://github.com/jakelever/text_classification_in_R/blob/main/asthma_trials_dataset.csv)) is a comma-delimited file with two columns: label and text.

+## Libraries

+The script makes use of the following libraries:

+- tidyverse
+- tidymodels
+- textrecipes
+- stopwords
+- glmnet
+- vip

 ## Script

 The [text_classification.R](https://github.com/jakelever/text_classification_in_R/blob/main/text_classification.R) mostly follows the final steps in the [Classification chapter](https://smltar.com/mlclassification.html).
 It does the following: